 Net Carbs: 7.4 grams

-Though they’re not the perfect pasta shape, spiralized bell peppers can act as the base of a variety of meals.
+Though they’re not the perfect pasta shape, spiralized bell peppers can act as the base of a variety of healthy meal ideas.
 Throw them in a soup or stir fry to add big flavor with very little calories.
 According to Healthline, bell peppers are 92 percent water and provide high amounts of vitamin C. If you don’t feel like grabbing the spiralizer, you can easily slice your peppers very thinly for a similar affect.

 Bell pepper strips add fiber and flavor to this Savory Shrimp Stir Fry >